Meal Plans and Requirements

 The Apartment Housing Flexboard Meal Plan

-This plan is available only to students who live off campus or in college-owned apartments.
-It has a lower point total, 400 per semester, higher Devil Dollar amount of ($200), and Dining Dollars ($500) amounts.
+This plan is available only to students who live off-campus or in college-owned apartments.
+It has a lower point total, of 400 per semester, a higher Devil Dollar amount of ($200), and Dining Dollars ($500) amounts.

 Meal Plan Comparison

-All meal plan selections must be made by 4 p.m. the Friday prior to the start of the meal plan.
+All meal plan selections must be made by 4 p.m. the Friday before the start of the meal plan.
 No changes will be permitted after the start date.

-All meal plans end with the last day of final exams.
+All meal plans end on the last day of final exams.

 All proceeds from Culinary Services are returned to Dickinson College and the Planning and Budget Committee for reallocation.
 Dining Services is wholly owned and self-operated by Dickinson College: we always keep in mind the best interests of the institution and students.